WHAT IS JEWISH PRAYER?

 BLESSINGS (BRACHOT) AND OTHER IMPORTANT PRAYERS

-All the brachot we say during the day start with the words: “Baruch atah Adonai Eloheinu melech ha-olam…”. but they each have different endings.
+All the brachot we say during the day start with the words: “Baruch atah Adonai Eloheinu melech ha-olam…” (‘Blessed are You, Lord, Our God, King of the world …), but they each have different endings.
 The brachot we say before performing a mitzvah start with the words: “Baruch ata Adonai eloheinu melech ha-olam asher kidushanu bemitzvotav ve-tzivanu…”

 - For example, the bracha on the mitzvah of washing one’s hands ends “al netilat yadayim”.